BioMedIA/dHCP-release-notes/index.md

 ## 3. Clinical information about pregnancy and birth
 •	Pregnancy: Data include previous obstetric history, pre-pregnancy and antenatal maternal conditions, medication.

 •	Birth: data include gestational age at birth, birth weight, length, and head circumference, presentation and mode of birth, medication required at delivery, nutrition and feeding, apgar scores at 1 and 5 min of age.
 For babies that were admitted to the intensive care unit, there are clinical details about their stay.

 ## 4. Genomics
-•	Saliva-derived DNA sample were genotyped for single-nucleotide polymorphisms and also processed for methylation analysis.
+•	Saliva-derived DNA samples were genotyped for single-nucleotide polymorphisms and also processed for methylation analysis.

 ## 5. Eye-tracking data at 18 months of age
-•	Visual attention metrics
+•	Native data collected during visual attention tasks.

-## Upcoming data (pending NDA approval):
+•	Processed measures of social, non-social, exogenous and endogenous attention.

-•	Neurodevelopmental outcome at 18 months of age.
+## 6. Neurodevelopmental outcome at 18 months of age
+•	Awaiting release by the NDA.

 ## HOW TO ACCESS AND DOWNLOAD THE DATA: